Captainarash/CaptCC/README.md

 Parts of this project is derived from James Kyle talk at EmberConf 2016 (https://www.youtube.com/watch?v=Tar4WgAfMr4).
-I appreciate his effort to make this concept fairly easy to understand instead of writing a giant book
+I appreciate his effort to make this concept fairly easy to understand.
-which no ones's gonna read.
 He made a Lisp Compiler converting Lisp syntax to JS.
-I wanna convert C to ASM.
+I want to convert C to ASM.

 ###### The parts below are almost complete: